 “The charm of fishing is that it is the pursuit of that which is elusive, but attainable, a perpetual series of occasions for hope” ~ John Buchan.
 While fishing is a physical sport, its mental impact on us is significant.
 It continually teaches us lessons and provides opportunities to become better people.

 Our brains are scientifically proven to change and grow when we spend time outdoors.
 Whether anglers know it or not, fishing increases our mental toughness, patience, and problem-solving ability.
-Most anglers spend their time worrying about the physical aspects, but its a true test of our mentality.
+Most anglers spend their time worrying about the physical aspects, but it’s a true test of our mentality.

 Each angler has different reasons why they fish, and that’s what makes it a great hobby—our mentality and psychology of fishing change as we spend more time doing it.